Michael C. Barber: Bishop of Oakland

-On May 3, 2013, Pope Francis appointed Barber as bishop of the Diocese of Oakland.
-He was consecrated by Archbishop Salvatore J. Cordileone on May 25, 2013.
-Barber was the first American bishop appointed by Pope Francis.
+On May 3, 2013, Pope Francis appointed Barber as bishop of Oakland.
+He was consecrated by Archbishop Salvatore J. Cordileone on May 25, 2013 at the Cathedral of Christ the Light in Oakland.
+Barber was the first American Jesuit bishop appointed by Francis.
 Besides English, Barber speaks Italian, French, Samoan, liturgical Spanish and Latin.

 In March, 2014, Barber transferred two pastors, one of whom was openly gay, from Newman Hall Holy Spirit Parish in Berkeley, California.
 Barber refused to provide any explanation to the pastors or to unhappy parishioners for the transfers.

-In 2019, Barber positioned himself against the proposed California State Senate Bill 360, which would require priests to break the seal of confession and report sexual abuse of minors.
+In 2019, Barber opposed the proposed California State Senate Bill 360, which would have required priests to break the seal of confession and report sexual abuse of minors.
 He was quoted "I will go to jail before I will obey this attack on our religious freedom."
+As of 2021, the motu proprio Traditionis custodes restricts the celebration of the Tridentine Mass.
+On July 18, 2021, Barber approved the continued use of the Traditional Rite according to the 1962 missal in the Diocese of Oakland.